kevinlin1/just-the-class/pages/projects/bio-rl/readings.md

 # Readings
 {: .no_toc }

-Papers, articles, and other material we have learned and used in development {: .fs-6 .fw-300 }
+Papers, articles, and other material from which we have learned and used in development {: .fs-6 .fw-300 }

 ---